-Not only are missing teeth a cosmetic issue, they affect your bite and your ability to chew as well.
+Not only are missing teeth a cosmetic issue, but they also affect your bite and your ability to chew as well.
 Additionally, your remaining teeth may shift out of place, eventually pulling out of their sockets, which can be quite painful.
 This can also lead to more serious problems, such as temporomandibular joint disorder, increased tooth decay, periodontal disease, and affect your speech as well.

 A dental bridge replaces missing teeth in the same matter that a dental implant or a partial denture would.
 There are several types of fixed dental bridges, including conventional, cantilever, and resin-bonded.
 The first step in the process of receiving a dental bridge is determining which dental bridge is right for your situation.